 Individuals are welcome to pay back their Credit Strong loan early and will not incur any penalties for doing so.
-That said it is worth noting that doing so will result in a truncated payment history, meaning that individuals might not get the full benefit of what the account is intended for.
+That said, it is worth noting that doing so will result in a truncated payment history, meaning that individuals might not get the full benefit of what the account is intended for.

 How does Credit Strong compare to Self?

 While Credit Strong and Self both offer similar products, there are a couple of notable differences.
 For one, while Self places funds into a certificate of deposit (CD), Credit Strong utilizes savings accounts.
-However, I’ve been unable to find information on the interest rates of either option, so it’s hard to say if there’s a real differentiation here.

 Credit Strong Account Options and Pricing

 Like with similar services, the amount you pay for a Credit Strong account will depend on which option you choose.
 On top of that, looking at their FAQ, it seems Credit Strong only recently switched up their account options.
 Previously the service had a total of six offerings with terms ranging from 12 to 24 months and monthly payments between $24 and $150.
-Now this line-up has expanded to eight products, with some taking on a slightly different structure.
+Now this line-up has expanded to seven products, with some taking on a slightly different structure.

 Subscribe 1000 and Subscribe 2500 plans